Where to find artists and information about art works?

 How: Open google images home page and drag and drop the image you want to identify into the image search box.
 Google will match your image as closely as possible.

 I have compiled a list of websites that I use for searching for artists and images.
-The main header hyperlinks to the Museum site, the URL is also written out in case you want to pass it on verbally.
-I apologize for listing mostly UK and US Museums; these are the ones I personally am most familiar with.
-Please refer to your own countries Museums and Galleries for more local collections and databases, this does not intend to be comprehensive.
-Additional suggestions welcome!
+The main header hyperlinks to the website.
+Also refer to your own countries' Museums and Galleries for more local collections and databases.

 Perhaps my all time favorite online resource for finding out about contemporary artists.
 Dedicated to the 21st century, this site is extremely intelligent, forward thinking, chock full of interesting artists, interviews, slideshows and video clips.
 Absolutely wonderful.